kanidm/kanidm/kanidm_book/src/installing_the_server.md

     #   The webserver bind address.
 Will use HTTPS if tls_* is provided.
     #   Defaults to "127.0.0.1:8443"
     bindaddress = "127.0.0.1:8443"
-    #   The read-only ldap server bind address. will use LDAPS if tls_* is provided.
+    #   The read-only ldap server bind address.
+The server will use LDAPS if tls_* is provided.
     #   Defaults to "" (disabled)
     # ldapbindaddress = "127.0.0.1:3636"
     #   The path to the kanidm database.